HReimann/photoduino.firmware/README.md

   4. If all goes fine, you can **press the button "Upload" or go to the menu "File-> Upload to IO board"** and wait to finish.

-  5. The enviroment **will tell you about everything on the console** (bottom box with black background)
+  5. The environment **will tell you about everything on the console** (bottom box with black background)

 ### FINISHED

   * If all goes well, you have the firmware loaded on your plate and you should hear one beep.
-  * If not text appears on the LCD screen, adjust the contrast potenciometer.
+  * If not text appears on the LCD screen, adjust the contrast potentiometer.

+* * *

 ##Firmware changelog:

-###release 0.10 (current development)
+##release 0.10 (current development)

- - All files use ".ino" file extension for the 1.0 arduino environment
+ - All files use ".ino" file extension for the 1.0 Arduino environment
- - Fix compile errors on Arduino 1.0 enviroment
+ - Fix compile errors on Arduino 1.0 environment
- - Use progmem for allocate strings in program memory and reduce compiled code size
+ - No use progmem for allocate strings in program memory and reduce compiled code size
  - New progress bar interface element
  - Added confirmation message when you reset config in any execution mode to avoid accidental losses
  - Fixed some messages spelling errors